#Article

 A manager hovers over the work of one or two staff members, catching every error they make, demanding that they complete the work without error.
 Is this just micro-managing or is it bullying?

-Gerald Naime, Ph.D and Ruth Naime, Ph.D. in their book, The Bully at Work, identify the top ten bullying tactics employed by Managers:
+Gerald Naime, Ph.D., and Ruth Naime, Ph.D., in their book The Bully at Work, identify the top ten tactics often employed by a bullying boss or bully manager.

 1. Blame for errors